 Why Advertise on YouTube

 YouTube provides a channel for advertisers to reach users in the moment, whether they are on there for entertainment, education, or leisure, with many ad formats making it mandatory a viewer views an ad.
 These views can help build brand awareness and loyalty, engagement, influence customer decisions, and increase sales.

 YouTube Ad Formats

 In-Stream videos are ads played before, during, or after other videos across YouTube and the Google Display Network.
-After five seconds, a viewer can decide to skip the ad and continue on to their chosen video, or they can continue watching the ad.
-The video will incur a cost once a viewer has watched more than 30 seconds of it, or in the case of shorter videos, once the ad is over, or when a viewer interacts with the ad.
+After five seconds, a viewer can decide to skip the ad and continue to their chosen video, or they can continue watching the ad.
+The video will incur a cost either once a viewer has watched more than 30 seconds of it, or in the case of shorter videos once the ad is over, or when a viewer interacts with the ad.
 These ads can be used to drive awareness, increase leads and traffic to a website, or to increase brand loyalty.

-TrueView Video Discovery Ads (Formerly In-Display Ads & Formerly In-Search
+TrueView Video Discovery Ads (Formerly In-Display Ads & Formerly In-Search Ads)

 Special Notes on Reserved Media Placements

 - There is a minimum spend requirement on a reservation media plan.

 - Not all ad placements are available on a global level.

 - All booking and creative assets need to be done days and even weeks before launch date.